labanidas/DSA/README.md

-all popular questions and algo
+all popular questions and algo on linked list